 How to Create a Price Book

 There are LOTS of ways to make the concept of a price book way more complicated than it needs to be, but I’m all about keeping it simple whenever possible.
 With that said, here’s how you set up a basic grocery price book:

-The whole purpose of a price book is to USE it, so if you’re more Apple than Papermate, then by all means go electronic.
-I just think the old fashioned method is the best way to do this.
+The whole purpose of a price book is to USE it, so if you’re more Apple or Android than Papermate, then by all means go electronic.
+I just think the old-fashioned method is the best way to do this.